hannakulikowska/Web-app-for-tracking-expenses/README.md

 Since there are still many questions to clarify based on this version of the user stories, I have decided at this stage to compile a list of what needs to be tested in the web application and a list of questions.

 In the assignment, I focused primarily on functional testing.
 During further testing of the web application, non-functional testing is also conducted, which includes performance, reliability, adaptability and other non-functional aspects of the software system.

+#
+Test cases and bug reports for another web application testing project can be seen in [the "Testing To Do List App" repository.](https://github.com/hannakulikowska/Testing-To-Do-List-app)